Welcome to the Lincoln Sleep Research Centre – LiSReC

-Our lab team is made up of staff and students from the School of Psychology.
-We also have close collaborations with colleagues in other departments here at the University of Lincoln and researchers at a range of other institutions across the world.
+A dedicated sleep research centre with staff and students from the University of Lincoln and Bishop Grosseteste University.
+We have close collaborations with researchers at a range of other institutions across the world.

-We benefit from a number of advanced facilities for sleep research housed in a control room and a separate dedicated bedroom.
+We have advanced facilities for sleep research, most notably a dedicated sleep lab.
 These enable us to conduct studies with full polysomnography, actigraphy, home sleep monitoring, and computerised behavioural testing.

-Our research covers a range of sleep-related topics, centred on two broad areas:-
+Our research covers a range of sleep-related topics, centred on three broad areas:-

-Please feel free to explore our website using the menu.
-If you are interesting in volunteering to take part in one of our studies, please see the opportunities page, view specific current projects looking for participants at the research participation page, or feel free to contact us using the form on the contact page, or by getting in touch with the lab director Dr Simon Durrant (SiDurrant@lincoln.ac.uk).
+If you are interesting in volunteering to take part in one of our studies view specific current projects looking for participants at the research participation page, or feel free to contact us using the form on the contact page, or by getting in touch with the members of the lab (see the People page for more details).